FlavScents AInsights Entry for Benzyl Alcohol (CAS: 100-51-6)

 2. Sensory Profile

 Benzyl alcohol is characterized by a mild, sweet, and slightly floral aroma.
-It is often used as a background note in both flavors and fragrances, providing a subtle sweetness and enhancing the overall profile of a formulation.
-The odor threshold is relatively low, allowing it to be perceived at minimal concentrations, which makes it effective as a modifier or enhancer in complex blends.
+It is often used to impart a subtle, pleasant scent in both flavors and fragrances.
+The odor threshold is relatively low, making it effective even at minimal concentrations.
+In flavor applications, it serves as a background note, enhancing the overall profile without dominating it.

 Citation hooks: FlavScents; peer-reviewed sensory literature